 None of the 15 previously detailed public water supply parameters sampled for by ORSANCO had exceedances of their specific criteria.
-ORSANCO staff received limited response to the questionnaire surveys solicited from the 32 public and private water utilities use the Ohio River as a drinking water source (Table 9).
-Of the five replies only one utility reported intake closures, which was precautionary in response to fire reported upstream of their facility.
+ORSANCO staff received limited response to the questionnaire surveys solicited from the 32 public and private water utilities that use the Ohio River as a drinking water source (Table 9).
+Of the nine replies, only one facility reported the necessity for non-routine treatment during a seasonal atrazine runoff period.
 No utility reported chronic issues related to Ohio River source water.
-Based on a data compiled from the USEPA's drinking water data base, three utilities had MCL violations for total trihalomethanes (TTHMs) and one utility had violations of the MCL for Haloacetic acid (HAA5).
+Based on a data compiled from the USEPA's drinking water data base, two utilities had MCL violations for total trihalomethanes (TTHMs) and one utility had violations of the MCL for Haloacetic acid (HAA5).
 TTHM and HAA5 are byproducts of the water treatment process.
 Overall, the results of these assessments indicate the entire river is designated as fully supporting the public water supply use.